Schinzel/wise-crowd-data-generator/doc/project_description/design.md

 ### User Holdings File (user_holdings.txt)
 This file represents the current holdings of each user after all transactions have been processed.
-While not one of the primary output files, it can be derived from the transactions data.

 ## Data Flow
 The complete data generation process follows these steps: